Presing: Reunion (2011-present)

 In December 2011, the band reunited in the lineup which beside Marković and Radović featured a new bassist Dušan Zdravković, an upright bass graduate at the Norvegian Stanvager Music Academy, and the drummer Ernest Džananović, a Kristali member.
 The band had their first reunion performance on December 29.
 In July 2013, the band released the compilation album Skrivena planeta - Najbolje od Presinga (Hidden Planet - The Best of Presing).
 The album, beside Presing's old songs, featured two new songs, "Zvona se uklapaju sa suncem" ("The Bells Are Matching with the Sun"), and "Robot čioda" ("Robot Pin"), the latter featuring Pavle Popov as guest, both of which would appear on the band's fourth studio album.

 In November 2014, the band released their fourth studio album, Neurokrem (a word play, Eurokrem being a popular sweet milk chocolate spread).
-The band recorded the album in the new lineup, featuring Marković, Radović, Dženanović, bass guitarist Dušan Petrović (formerly of Plejboj, Fish in Oil and Dvojac Bez Kormilara) and flutist Aleksandar Jovan Krstić.
+The band recorded the album in the new lineup, featuring Marković, Radović, Džananović on drums and bass guitarist Dušan Zdravković.
 Neurokrem was released in both digital format and on vinyl record.
 It was previously announced by the single "Mi nismo verni" ("We Are Not Faithful"), featuring Zoja Borovčanin of Lira Vega as guest, released in December 2013.

 In June 2018, the band released the single "Labudov sneg" ("Swan's Snow").
 The video for the song was directed by Marković and represented a tribute to John Boorman's 1974 film Zardoz.
-The single announces the band's fifth studio album, which is announced to be released on three separate EPs with three songs on each.
+The single announced the band's fifth studio album "Povratak u krntiju".